• Art magazine

 When visiting my studio, an outsider would hardly think of organizing a art studio.
 But I have developed a system to understand what my wife Noelle calls 'studio situation'.
 A few years ago I realized that my studio became more and more chaotic and that I only dragged papers, materials and dog beds from one place to another. ”

-In order to stop the mess, he finally decided to clear as much as possible out of his studio and thus force himself to have only the bare essentials at hand.
+In order to stop the mess, he finally decided to clear out of his studio as much as possible and thus force himself to have only the bare essentials at hand.

 As a result, there were fewer opportunities for disorder or stack of garbage in his studio.
 The chaos in the studio still rise during his work.
 But before it becomes critical, the artist is now planning a fixed organization day.
 Sorted on this day and throws away things that are no longer needed.